cspwcspw/CloudCameraGK7102/README.md

 The __p2pcam__ software in a mother-ship configured cloud camera uses a file __/home/devParam.dat__ containing credentials for your wireless network.
 Because the file appears to be digitally signed, editing it manually is futile.
-So the trick we is to make sure __p2pcam__ does not try to start the network.
+So the trick is to make sure __p2pcam__ does not try to start the wireless network.
 We'll start it ourselves, with our own configuration.

 __p2pcam__ won't ordinarily try to bring up the wireless if the LAN connection is present.
-The command ``iwconfig`` will tell you something about the wireless configuration.

-Our next step is to create our own wireless config file for our sandbox network - we need its *ssid* and *password*.
+Our next step is to create our own wireless config file for our sandbox network - we need to provide its *ssid* and *password*.
-In folder `/home` there is a file called `wpa_supplicant.conf.EYERD` which you can copy like this:
+In folder `/home` there is a file called `wpa_supplicant.conf.EYERD` which you can copy and modify like this:
 ```
 cd /home
 cp wpa_supplicant.conf.EYERD myown.conf
 ```

 Use `vi` to edit `myown.conf` and change credentials to your own sandbox router's ssid and password.

-Now in `start.sh` we
-find a commented-out line that tells us how to get the wireless going.
-You can try this step by typing it manually at the command line:
+Now get the wireless going, first manually, by typing at the command line:

 ```
+iwconfig   # optional, if you want to see wireless status

 wpa_supplicant -B -iwlan0 -c /home/myown.conf &

+iwconfig   # may take some seconds to connect and show changed status
 ```

-Then after a while your camera and the sandbox router will have agreed to talk to each other and negotiated their encryption keys.
-Now you can ask the router for a dhcp address on wlan0 like this:
+Once your camera and the sandbox router have agreed to talk to each other and negotiated their encryption keys, you can ask the router for an IP address using dhcp on wlan0 like this:
 ```
 udhcpc -i wlan0
 ```